-Patients paid with mobile money and doctors ‘prognosed’ and diagnosed on ‘phone; my local chemist introduced ‘call and deliver’ services (which he has kept on, incidentally); students accessed learning via the Internet, TV and radio; and online shopping thrived.
+Patients paid with mobile money and doctors ‘prognosed’ and diagnosed on ‘phone; my local chemist introduced ‘call and deliver’ services (which he has kept on, incidentally); students accessed learning via the Internet, TV and radio; and online training and shopping thrived.
 All these are testament to the fact that ‘only the calendar has changed; the job and targets remain the same’.
 The music did not stop; it may have moved from fast rock to a slow jam, but stop, it did not.

 Campaigns, like terrorism, aren’t new